A. Oveta Fuller: Other activities

 Fuller worked with the Trusted Messenger Intervention (TMI) program to recruit the help of local religious leaders to address health inequalities with a main focus on HIV/AIDS testing, prevention, and treatment.
 She successfully implemented this program within communities in Zambia and the US and more recently introduced programs in other countries, including Liberia where the focus has been on preventable diseases such as HIV/AIDS and Ebola virus disease.

 Fuller was the pastor at Bethel African Methodist Episocopal Church in Adrian, Michigan.
 She was the science advisor at the global AME Church and adjunct faculty member at Payne Theological Seminary, teaching a biology course on HIV/AIDS.

 Fuller's work in epidemiology allowed her to contribute to the development and approval of vaccinations after the COVID-19 outbreak in 2020.

-In 2020 and 2021 she was a member of the Food and Drug Administration vaccine and biological products advisory committee.
+In 2020 and 2021, she was a member of the Food and Drug Administration vaccine and biological products advisory committee.

 Awards and recognition

 In 1983, she was awarded the National Technical Association Service Award, Anna Fund Postdoctoral Award, and Thornton Professional Achievement Award.
 In 1987, she was also awarded the Ford Foundation fellowship and in 1992 she was awarded the NSF Career Advancement Award.
-Fuller other awards includes the Woman of the Year in Human Relations by the University of Michigan Task Force (1998) her service with the Distinguished Service Award in Microbiology and Ministry from the Missions Society, AME, the Robert Smith Community Service "Humanitarian Award," and her biography was highlighted in "Distinguished African American Scientists of the 20th Century" (Kessler, Kidd, and Morin, Oryx Press, Phoenix, AZ, 1996).
+Fuller other awards includes the Woman of the Year in Human Relations by the University of Michigan Task Force (1998) her service with the Distinguished Service Award in Microbiology and Ministry from the Missions Society, AME, the Robert Smith Community Service "Humanitarian Award", and her biography was highlighted in "Distinguished African American Scientists of the 20th Century" (Kessler, Kidd, and Morin, Oryx Press, Phoenix, AZ, 1996).
 In 2012, she received a Fulbright US Scholar Program award.
 In January 2013, she began nine months of research in the Copperbelt region in Zambia, which her work focused on bringing biomedical information into communities through local religious leaders.

-During a sabbatical in 2006, Dr.Fuller traveled to several African nations, including Botswana, South Africa and Zambia to help members of the clergy to better understand the science behind HIV and AIDS and how to help educate their congregations on the impact of AIDS impacts in their communities.
+During a sabbatical in 2006, Fuller traveled to several African nations, including Botswana, South Africa and Zambia to help members of the clergy to better understand the science behind HIV and AIDS and how to help educate their congregations on the impact of AIDS impacts in their communities.
 In 2022, she was awarded the University of Michigan's Regents’ Award for Distinguished Public Service, which recognizes public service activities that relate closely to teaching and research, and reflect professional and academic expertise, as well as the university's Sarah Goddard Power Award, which recognizes individuals who have made significant contributions to the betterment of women through their leadership, scholarship or other ways in their professional life.

 Now her legacy continues on to support other women with the A. Ovetta Fuller Award, which supports up and coming scholars who have dedicate themselves to making progress in fields of health disparities, infectious disease, or microbiology and immunology.